gcpjedi/google-k8s-workshop-v2/modules/10-istio.md

     ```

-1. Create virtual service for the backend as `manifests/backend-vs.yml` and apply the changes
+1. Create a VirtualService for the backend as `manifests/backend-vs.yml` and apply the changes

     ```yaml
     apiVersion: networking.istio.io/v1alpha3